IBM/ce-cns/documentation/inspect-the-project.md

 ### Step 3: Select `Applications`

-Here you find an overview of the currenly running applications. ( FYI The `Code Engine` definition for an application: `A program that serves HTTP requests`)
+Here you find an overview of the currently running applications.
+(FYI The `Code Engine` definition for an application: `A program that serves HTTP requests`)

 ![](images/cns-ce-inspect-project-02.png)